 – Great contribute that may define eventual overseas activities of your favorite artists

-– Some japanese artists still don’t make their works available on iTunes
+– Many Japanese artists still don’t make their works available on iTunes

-That’s it: These are all the best online shops and websites you need to know to support your favorite japanese artists from overseas.
+These are all the best online shops and websites you need to know to support your favorite Japanese artists from overseas.
 If you have more questions be sure to leave a comment down below!

 Are you planning a trip to Japan?
 Do you want to buy everything you can, but you don’t know where to start?
 Or are you just curious to know what kind of stores you can find in Japan?
 Then check out my Buying Music in Japan guide to all the major stores and music shop chains in Tokyo and in all Japan!